kentpmckinney/epi-capstone/README.md

 ## Additional Features

-* Tablet app layout
-* Desktop app layout
-* Add a 'Dark' theme
-* Add an 'about' page and an 'options' page
-* Add animations and responsiveness
 * Show RDA recommendations in the Totals display
 * Display totals for an extended set of nutrients and other useful attributes
-* Add additional foods
 * Allow user to specify foods they consumed on a given day
 * Keep a history of consumed foods
 * Allow user to group foods into recipes and meals
 * Allow user to add recipes and meals to the food list
 * Allow user to plan meals based on day of week
 * Totals component can display totals by day or week
+* Tablet app layout
+* Desktop app layout
+* Add a 'Dark' theme
+* Add an 'about' page and an 'options' page
+* Add animations and responsiveness
 * Split the data into two files: an index file and main file
 * Use profiling tools to assess app performance and resource usage
 * Identify ways to improve app efficiency